Below is a list of potential tips for throwing a sustainable or eco friendly party.

 – Consider selling or donating leftover usable supplies

 Some supplies might be leftover and can be used again

-Consider selling or donating these supplies if they are usable
+Consider selling or donating these supplies if they are reusable

-– Use more sustainable alternatives traditional glitter or confetti
+– Use more sustainable alternatives to traditional glitter or confetti

 – Reduce the use of balloons

-Balloons are obviously made of plastic, and after they are used, they generally become waste
+Balloons are often made of polymers, and after they are used, they generally become waste

 Adding color to a room or venue can be achieved in other ways, such as with the use of flowers, or different recyclable materials

 – Consider other eco friendly party supplies where possible